TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/ipproperties.md

 5. Click Save on the top left and the virtual machine will restart to initialize the new NIC to the system
 6. Try connecting to the VM via RDP to validate that the connectivity has been restored.

-In case you would like to use the old IP again, you must delete the old NICs to avoid the potential problem:
+In case you would like to use the old IP again, you must delete the old NICs in the guest to avoid the potential problem:

 1. Open Device Manager
 2. Select View > Show hidden devices